-A series of distributed denial of service (DDoS) attacks managed to greatly disrupt Internet use for users in North America and parts of Europe during 2016.
+A series of distributed denial of service (DDoS) attacks managed to greatly disrupt Internet use for North America and parts of Europe during 2016.
 The target of the attacks was Dyn, a company in charge of much of the internet’s domain name system (DNS) infrastructure, which is why the damage caused was so extensive.

 While people with technical know-how could get around it, most typical internet users were affected for hours.
 Many of the world's most popular sites were rendered unresponsive, including Twitter, Amazon, Netflix, GitHub, PayPal, Pinterest, the Guardian, and Fox News.

 What is a DDoS?

 Internet-enabled devices are infected with malware to make them a bot.
 They are controlled as a group (botnet) to make repeated requests to a particular server.
 This flood of traffic crowds out normal users resulting in a ‘denial of service’.

 2. The reign of the Iceman

 Perhaps one of the most ambitious individuals in hacking history, the Iceman, born Max Ray Butler, stole the details of more than 2 million credit cards over the course of his criminal career.
-What makes him particularly unique is the fact that his victims were not just businesses, banks, and individuals but also rival hackers themselves.
+What makes him particularly unique is that his victims were not just businesses, banks, and individuals but also rival hackers themselves.

 Operating via the deep web, he set up CardersMarket, a forum for cyber-criminals to buy, sell and exchange illicitly obtained personal details, such as credit card information.
 However, this still wasn’t enough for him, as he then went on to hack into another similar site before permanently merging it with his own.
 The Iceman is currently serving a 13-year sentence which will be followed by five years supervised release.

 What is the Dark Web?

 The Dark Web is a name given to areas of the web that traditional search engines like Google cannot reach.
-It makes use of public internet but requires specific software to access, in order to keep users anonymous.
-While technically legal to use, lots of sites on the dark web are used for criminal activity, such as arms dealing or the sale of stolen goods.
+It uses the public internet but requires specific software to access to keep users anonymous.
+While technically legal to use, many sites on the dark web are used for criminal activity, such as arms dealing or the sale of stolen goods.